greenjava/pytttool/README.md

   `GERMAN`, `DUTCH`, `FRENCH`, `ITALIA`, `RUSSIA`, `ENGLISH`.
 - **Change the product ID:**
   The product ID must be an integer between 0 and 65535 (typically below 1000).
+- **Show general information:**
+  The `info` command prints product ID, language, version, comment, XOR and checksum, and other key details for inspection.
 - **Atomic file update:**
   Changes are written to a temporary file and then replace the original, ensuring data integrity.
 - **Checksum handling:**